 - In a blender, puree the watermelon and measure to 5 ounces.

 - Add the apple cider vinegar, honey, and pumpkin pie spice.
 Blend on high for 60-seconds.

-- Gently stir in the CBD, if using.
+- Gently stir in the cannabis tincture, or oil, if using.

 - Garnish and enjoy.